Wichita Home Show celebrates 66 years with modern exhibit at Century ll

 “It’s grown to a stature where people really want to come see it, and the reason for that is you can look around the hall here and people put really their best foot forward to show off the product.
 We got about 240 companies in this show throughout this hall and the north hall of the convention, ” added Galyon.

-This year, the Wichita Home Show rented out the two largest halls at Century ll.
-Assuring each Wichitan and out of state customer had the best and most modern experience possible.
+This year, the Wichita Home Show rented out the two largest halls at Century ll aassuring each Wichitan and out of state customer had the best and most modern experience possible.

 “And we say people that come to the show get to visit the biggest composite show room available a year.
 If you are interested in homes and the way everybody lives, there is something here for you,” said Galyon.